nehiljain/data-analysis-projects/general-healthcare-india/index.md

 The summary of sub cnter shortfalls.
 Evidently the Mean and Median are higher as compared to Public Health Center and Community Health Center.

-Some states to be worried about are Uttar Pradesh and Bihar.
+Some states to be worried about are *Uttar Pradesh* and *Bihar*.
 There is already a surplus in Kerala and Govt. si still working in imporving the sub center infrastructre.

 In general, the state goveronment is not putting enough effort in comparison to the shortfall in most of the states.